I’m going to say nice things about this week’s Star Trek Discovery or Die Trying.

 Sure, solution-wise, it’s all a bit straightforward and, in the end, easy (there’s not much dying to try, really) but it’s pure “Star Trek” – even down to the seed vault indicating which pod is needed in the showiest, most extra way possible and Lt Willa’s grudging admiration for the Discovery‘s unconventional but effective dysfunctionality is a very familiar refrain.

-Atmospheric, uplifting (thanks to the frequent use of Alexander Courage’s original “Star Trek” leitmotifs) and crammed with eye candy and impressive visuals (the arrival inside the Starfleet bubble merits frame by frame analysis, not least of all for the touching tribute to Deep Space Nine’s Nog, played by Aaron Eisenberg who died last year), by the end of the episode, “Star Trek: Discovery” feels far more rooted in “Star Trek” than it ever has before.
+Atmospheric, uplifting (thanks to the frequent use of Alexander Courage’s original “Star Trek” leitmotifs) and crammed with eye candy and impressive visuals (the arrival inside the Starfleet bubble merits frame by frame analysis, not least of all for the touching tribute to Deep Space Nine’s Nog, played by Aaron Eisenberg who died last year), by the end of “Die Trying”, “Star Trek: Discovery” feels far more rooted in “Star Trek” than it ever has before.

 Star Trek Discovery Die Trying Review - Ion Storm